 “And now the LORD says—he who formed me (Jesus) in the womb to be his servant to bring Jacob back to him and gather Israel to himself, for I am honored in the eyes of the LORD and my God has been my strength—he says: “It is too small a thing for you to be my servant to restore the tribes of Jacob and bring back those of Israel I have kept.
 I will also make you a light for the Gentiles that you may bring my salvation to the ends of the earth.”
 Isaiah 49:5

 The Prophets prophesied of the Great Restoration of Israel and the Great Gentile Blessing at the same time—because they were to be the same event!
-They were the same event because the offspring of the lost Tribes had simply become Gentiles—whose seed has spread to the ends of the earth!
-Thus, through the promised Restoration, the salvation of Israel has been brought to the ends of the Earth!
+They were the same event because the lost Tribes had become Gentiles whose seed has spread to “the ends of the earth”.
+Thus the promised salvation of Israel became a salvation for the whole world!

 Now although the fulfillment of the return of the lost tribes through the Gentiles may seem clear, it was certainly not what the Jews were expecting.
 Indeed, over the centuries the Jews were quite perplexed as to how the lost tribes could possibly ever return.
 In fact, Paul often called this the great “mystery”.